MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/healthcare-ai/deploy-medimageparse.md

 ---
-title: How to Deploy MedImageParse Healthcare AI Model with AI Studio
+title: How to deploy and use MedImageParse healthcare AI model with AI Studio
 titleSuffix: Azure AI Studio
 description: Learn how to use MedImageParse Healthcare AI Model with Azure AI Studio. ms.service: azure-ai-studio